-The specific programme on ‘Cooperation’ supports all types of research activities carried out by different research bodies in trans-national cooperation and aims to gain or consolidate leadership in key scientific and technology areas.
+The specific program on ‘Cooperation’ supports all types of research activities carried out by different research bodies in trans-national cooperation and aims to gain or consolidate leadership in key scientific and technology areas.
 FP7 allocates EUR 32.4 billion to the Cooperation programme.
 The budget will be devoted to supporting collaborative projects across the European Union and beyond.
-The Cooperation programme is sub-divided into ten distinct themes, the first of which is Health.
+The Cooperation program is sub-divided into ten distinct themes, the first of which is Health.

 Priority will be given to the following activities:

 - Biotechnology, generic tools and technologies for human health – producing knowledge that will be applied in the area of health and medicine;

 - Translating research for human health – making sure that basic discoveries have practical benefits and improve the quality of life;

 - Optimising the delivery of health care to European citizens – ensuring that the results of biomedical research will ultimately reach the citizens;